Aged Sheet Metal

 Lacquering

 Lacquer affects the visual appearance to a degree because it is clear paint on top of the patina.
-It can slightly brighten the substrate patina colour, which would be a good thing.
+It can subtly brighten the substrate patina colour, which would be a good thing.
 It is all part of the customer’s choice.
 Again, being a paint, traffic across the lacquer can cause scuffs.

 Aged copper with Verdigris, green copper or blue copper patinas are only supplied with a lacquer finish.
 The patina has a surface texture and needs to be sealed with several coats of lacquer.